Vision & Mission

 Transparency by design

-Decisions are discussed, documented, and versioned publicly (RFCs, reviews, roadmap).
+Decisions are discussed, documented, and versioned publicly via RFCs, reviews, and the roadmap.
 This makes the framework auditable and community-ready.

 Organizations should be able to evaluate cloud architectures in a multi-cloud reality — clearly, transparently, and independently of marketing narratives.
 WAF++ provides a shared lens of pillars, criteria, and reference models.

-We develop guiding questions and criteria for architecture quality — including guidance on what evidence (artifacts, policies, ADRs, metrics) makes an answer “robust”.
+Guiding questions and criteria for architecture quality — including what evidence (artifacts, policies, ADRs, metrics) makes an answer robust.

-Step by step, we build a maturity and scoring model — no black box, but transparent rules that teams can iteratively improve.
+A maturity and scoring model built step by step — not a black box, but transparent rules that teams can iteratively improve.

-WAF++ consolidates reusable patterns, anti-patterns, and reference architectures — including trade-offs and operational considerations.
+Reusable patterns, anti-patterns, and reference architectures — including trade-offs and operational considerations consolidated from real projects.

 Working Groups, Maintainers, and the TSC ensure quality and consistency.
 Decisions are transparent, documented, and publicly discussed.